department-of-veterans-affairs/va.gov-team/products/caregivers/Meeting Notes/10-14-22 CG Stakeholder Touchbase.md

           - We need VA.Gov support in testing this scenario
           - Re-try was due to Network error - Anything we can do to prevent it?
           - API logs went through correctly
-          - **AI Liha**n to check on the error - Discuss internally and confirm on the fix
+          - **AI Lihan** to check on the error - Discuss internally and confirm on the fix **Scenario 1**
+- Payload recd and all good
+- VA.gov receives network error, we then re-try, even though there was a  successful flow
+     - Not sure what is causing the network error, there are multiple areas where this can happen
+     - looks successful on Mulesoft side
+- Causes duplicate error in Salesforce (when Mulesoft sends downstream)
+- Mulesoft will resolve to avoid sending duplicate message to applicants
+- We can look into the issue, see if there is anything we can do to address on our side

+**Scenario 2**
+- Internal to Mulesoft and Salesforce
+- Timeout is happening at 60 seconds, which is way short and causing re-tries
+     - This causes PDF not to generate (too short)
+- Mulesoft will resolve

 Heather;
 - Put VA.gov online 10-10CG instructions in Spanish & Tagalog
      - Follow-up questions on the Additional languages for the Instructions
      - Can CSP support additional languages in communications?
      - Please confirm the request for additional languages is for the Instructions Only, or the entire form?
-          - Patrick and team will go through the form and confirm back (for English and then other languages)
+          - **Patrick and team** will go through the form and confirm back (for English and then other languages)
-          - Patrick: Re: From OIRA desk officers for VA: As long as we're just translating and not introducing new, substantive changes to the content, we can just submit the translated version through the OIRA system.
+          - **Patrick**: Re: From OIRA desk officers for VA: As long as we're just translating and not introducing new, substantive changes to the content, we can just submit the translated version through the OIRA system.
 They can do a non-substantive review and can usually review within 1 to 2 days.
-          - Matt: Changing the form from 2 to 1 -- 2 for now to match with PDF
+          - **Matt**: Changing the form from 2 to 1 -- 2 for now to match with PDF

 Also FYI - the PDF special character fix has been implemented.